This guide lists a number of the best basketball books on the market by looking at what makes them such a useful, or fun, read.

 Not all of the books listed here are about the same topics.
 That means they’re good for a wide range of different people.
 Figure out what you want from a basketball book, story or information, and then get the ones that match your interests.

-Top Basketball Books to Read in 2022: Our Picks
+Top Basketball Books to Read: Our Picks

 Here, I will go over all of the best basketball books money can buy and spend time covering what each one is about.